-- 2. Furnishing false information to any college official, faculty or staff member; - 3.
-Forgery, alteration, or misuse of any college document, record, or instrument of identification; - 4.
-Tampering with the election process or financial management of any college recognized student organization;

-5. Disruption or obstruction of any authorized college activity or of any authorized noncollege activity; or unauthorized occupancy of any college facility;

-6. Failure to comply with directions of college officials, campus security personnel, or public law enforcement officers acting in performance of their duties, including failure to identify oneself to these persons when requested to do so;

-7. Participation in a campus demonstration that disrupts the normal operations of the institution and/or infringes on the rights of other members of the college community; leading or inciting others to disrupt scheduled and/or normal activities within any campus building or area;

-8. Conduct that is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on college premises or at functions sponsored by or participated in by the colleges.

-- 9. Abuse of the Judicial System, including but not limited to: - a.
-Failure to obey the summons of a judicial body or judicial committee; - b.
-Falsification, distortion, or misrepresentation of information before a judicial body or judicial committee; - c.
+- 2. Failure to comply with the directions or interference of college officials, campus security personnel, or public law enforcement officers or emergency response/medical personnel acting in performance of their duties, including failure to identify oneself to these persons when requested to do so; - 3.
+Furnishing false information to any college official, faculty or staff member; - 4.
+Forgery, alteration, or misuse of any college document, record, or instrument of identification; - 5.
+Tampering with the election process or financial management of any college recognized student organization; - 6.
+Disruption or obstruction of any authorized college activity or of any authorized noncollege activity; or unauthorized occupancy of any college facility; - 7.
+Failure to comply with directions of college officials, campus security personnel, or public law enforcement officers acting in performance of their duties, including failure to identify oneself to these persons when requested to do so; - 8.
+Participation in a campus demonstration that disrupts the normal operations of the institution and/or infringes on the rights of other members of the college community; leading or inciting others to disrupt scheduled and/or normal activities within any campus building or area; - Conduct that is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on college premises or at functions sponsored by or participated in by the colleges. - 10.
+Abuse of the Judicial System, including but not limited to: - a.
+Failure to obey the summons of a judicial decision maker/committee; - b.
+Falsification, distortion, or misrepresentation of information before the judicial decision maker/committee; - c.
 Disruption or interference with the orderly conduct of a judicial proceeding; - d.
-Attempting to discourage an individual's proper participation in or use of the judicial system;

-e.
-Attempting to influence the impartiality of a member of a judicial body or judicial committee through threat, intimidation, or bribery prior to and/or during the course of the judicial proceeding;

-- f.
-Failure to comply with the sanction(s) imposed under the Student Code of Conduct; - g.
+Attempting to discourage an individual's proper participation in or use of the judicial system; - e.
+Attempting to influence the impartiality of a member of the judicial decision maker/committee through threat, intimidation, or bribery prior to and/or during the course of the judicial proceeding; - f.
+Failure to comply with the outcomes or sanctions imposed under the Code; - g.
 Influencing or attempting to influence another person to commit an abuse of the judicial system; - h.
-Aiding or abetting in the violation of the Student Code of Conduct.

-10. Disruptive student behavior in a classroom or other learning environment (to include both on and off campus locations), which disrupts the educational process as defined by the instructor.
+Aiding or abetting in the violation of the Code. - 11.
+Disruptive student behavior in a classroom or other learning environment (to include both on and off campus locations), which disrupts the educational process as defined by the instructor.
 Disruptive student behavior also includes engaging in threatening, intimidating, or other inappropriate behavior toward the instructor or classmates outside of class.

-E. Health & Safety Offenses
+E. Health and Safety Offenses

-The following health and safety violations are illustrative of violations of the Student Code of Conduct.
-Student behavior that jeopardizes health and safety shall constitute a violation of the Code of Conduct, whether specifically listed herein or not.
-Health and safety offenses that violate the Student Code of Conduct include, but are not limited to:
+The following health and safety violations are illustrative of violations of the Code.
+Student behavior that jeopardizes health and safety shall constitute a violation of the Code, whether specifically listed below or not.
+Health and safety offenses that violate the Community Standards and Student Code of Conduct include, but are not limited to:

-1. Unauthorized possession, duplication, or use of keys or key cards to any college premises or unauthorized entry to or use of college premises;

-2. Obstruction of the free flow of pedestrian or vehicular traffic on college premises or at college-sponsored or supervised functions; Reckless or dangerous operation of a motor vehicle on campus which endangers persons or property, including operating a vehicle under the influence of alcohol and/or drugs.

-- 3. Violation of the College Alcohol and Other Drug Policies. - 4.
+- 1. Unauthorized possession, duplication, or use of keys or key cards to any college premises or unauthorized entry to or use of college premises; - Obstruction of the free flow of pedestrian or vehicular traffic on college premises or at college-sponsored or supervised functions; Reckless or dangerous operation of a motor vehicle on campus which endangers persons or property, including operating a vehicle under the influence of alcohol and/or drugs. - 3.
+Violation of the College Alcohol and Other Drug Policies. - 4.
 Violation of CCSNH Firearms and Weapons on Campus Policy. - 5.
 Violation of local, state, or federal law, or campus policies, related to fires and fire hazards. - 6.
 Violation of the College Social Compact.